leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 No USB device?

 1. Check device drivers for your current system.
-2. Enter the Router webpage as root and enable "USB Device" option switch on "Engineering Setting".
+2. Enter the Router webpage as root and enable "USB Device" option switch at "Engineering Setting".
 3. Make sure using the proper mode on `AT+QCFG:“usbnet”` for your current system.
 Windows: 3.
 RNDIS mode, Linux: 5.
 NCM mode.

 ...